zmills1212/CS3280_Project2ClientServerProgram/README.md

-Sales Data Transfer System

-Project Description

-This Sales Data Transfer System is a Rust-based client-server application designed to transfer sales data securely and efficiently.
-The client reads sales reports, encodes them in Base64, and sends them over a TCP connection.
-The server receives, decodes, and stores the reports in organized branch folders.

-Features:

-Client-side-

-.Reads sales data from a predefined file.

-.Encodes the file in Base64.

-.Establishes a TCP connection with the server.

-.Sends branch identification and sales data.

-.Logs communication and errors.

-.Server-side

-.Listens for incoming client connections.

-.Handles multiple clients using multithreading.

-.Creates branch-specific folders for storing sales data.

-.Decodes and saves received sales reports.

-.Logs communication and errors.

-How to Run the Programs

-Set Up:

-Make sure Rust is installed on your machine.
-If not, install it from rust-lang.org.
-Open File Explorer on your Windows machine.
-Navigate to the project directory: \code\src.
-In the File Explorer search bar, type cmd and press Enter.
-This will open a command prompt at the current directory location.

-Navigate to the client project within the project folder by using cd and changing the directory to the client In another terminal window, navigate to the server directory by using the cd command in the terminal

-Building the Program:

-In the command prompt, run:
-cargo build for both client and server.
-Must build client in client terminal window and server in server terminal window

-Running the Program:

-After building, run the program by typing: cargo run in the server window first to create the server Cargo run in the client window so that the client can now connect to the server

-Data for the branches and their weekly summaries are sent from the client  to the server Through a tcp connection.
+# Sales Data Transfer System

+This project implements a Rust-based client-server application for secure and efficient transfer of sales data.
+The client encodes sales reports in Base64 and transmits them over a TCP connection to the server, which decodes and organizes the data into branch-specific folders.

+## Features

+**Client-side:**

+* Reads sales data from a predefined file.
+* Encodes the data in Base64.
+* Establishes a TCP connection with the server.
+* Sends branch identification and sales data.
+* Logs communication and errors.

+**Server-side:**

+* Listens for incoming client connections.
+* Handles multiple clients concurrently using multithreading.
+* Creates branch-specific folders for storing sales data.
+* Decodes and saves received sales reports.
+* Logs communication and errors.

+## How to Run

+### Setup

+1. **Install Rust:** Ensure Rust is installed on your machine.
+If not, download and install it from [rust-lang.org](https://www.rust-lang.org/).

+2. **Navigate to Project Directory:**
+   * Open File Explorer on your Windows machine.
+   * Navigate to the project directory: `\code\src`.
+   * In the File Explorer search bar, type `cmd` and press Enter to open a command prompt at the current directory.

+3. **Open Separate Terminals:**
+   * In one terminal window, navigate to the client directory using the `cd` command.
+   * In another terminal window, navigate to the server directory using the `cd` command.

+### Building

+1. **Build Client and Server:**
+   * In the client terminal window, run: `cargo build`
+   * In the server terminal window, run: `cargo build`

+### Running

+1. **Start the Server:** In the server terminal window, run: `cargo run`
+2. **Start the Client:** In the client terminal window, run: `cargo run`

+This will initiate the data transfer process, with the client sending branch identification and weekly sales summaries to the server over a TCP connection.

+## Files

+* `client/src/main.rs`:  Client-side code.
+* `server/src/main.rs`:  Server-side code.
+* `README.md`: This file.

+## Data Flow

+1. The client reads sales data from a predefined file.
+2. The client encodes the sales data using Base64.
+3. The client establishes a TCP connection with the server.
+4. The client sends the branch ID and encoded sales data to the server.
+5. The server receives the data and decodes it.
+6. The server creates branch-specific folders if they don't exist.
+7. The server saves the decoded sales reports in the appropriate branch folders.

+## Error Handling

+Both client and server incorporate error handling and logging mechanisms to ensure robust operation and facilitate troubleshooting.